What are wildebeest?

 AWF works with government entities to help plan and propose alternative solutions to habitat fragmentation.
-In the case of the Serengeti Highway, AWF provides its scientists and researchers as resources to assist in proper planning to ensure a balance between modernization and conservation.
+AWF provides its scientists and researchers as resources to assist in proper planning to ensure a balance between modernization and conservation.

 We engage communities to help with agricultural planning to provide tools and techniques for sustainable agricultural growth.
-By providing these resources, AWF is able to minimize impact on local wildlife while helping to maximize food security and income for people.
+By providing these resources, AWF can minimize the impact on local wildlife while helping to maximize food security and income for people.